jimmylatreille/lib/README.md

 lib.js
 ===

-Library that extend the core of javascript Object
+Library that extend the core of javascript

 ===